password123456/setup-wordpress-with-security-best-practice/README.md

 ## 3. Ensure User Registration is Disabled
 WordPress includes a built-in user registration feature.
 This feature is disabled by default, but it can be activated by an administrator.

-If this feature is enabled, anyone can register and potentially access the wp-admin dashboard, which can lead to security issues.
+If this feature is enabled, anyone can register and potentially access the WordPress Admin dashboard, which can lead to security issues.
 For most websites that are not intended to operate as open communities, the user registration feature is unnecessary and should remain disabled.

 **Audit:**